Children’s Ministry Mission Statement

 Wednesday Night Adventure

 First Baptist Church provides a graded choir program for children on Wednesday evenings for ages three through sixth grade.
 Our experienced and gifted choir teachers, helpers, and accompanists utilize the Celebrating Grace curriculum for children’s choirs, a dynamic and effective material.
 In children’s choir, our children learn how to express their love for God through singing, listening, moving, and playing instruments.
-The children’s choirs meet from 5:45 – 6:30 pm.
-Click here for information about this year’s theme!
+The children’s choirs meet from 5:45 – 6:30 pm. from August through May.

 Brownie Bear Preschool Choir: Age 3 – Pre-K 4’s children